 - (b) Policy.
-The United States Government has adopted a zero tolerance policy regarding trafficking in persons.
-Contractors and contractor employees shall not- - (1) Engage in severe forms of trafficking in persons during the period of performance of the contract; - (2) Procure commercial sex acts during the period of performance of the contract; or
+The United States Government has adopted a policy prohibiting trafficking in persons including the trafficking-related activities of this clause.
+Contractors, contractor employees, and their agents shall not- - (1) Engage in severe forms of trafficking in persons during the period of performance of the contract;